 *This is a guest post

-Once winter starts, children usually have to stay in their homes instead of enjoying the fresh air outside.
+Once winter starts and Spring seems a very long way off, children usually have to stay in their homes instead of enjoying the fresh air outside.
 Playing outdoors is great for a while, but they can’t enjoy it for a long time before getting cold.
-Here are some great winter craft ideas for kids you can try together – because arts and crafts are usually really fun – over the coming months!
+Here are some great winter craft ideas for kids to help them get creative – because arts and crafts are usually really fun – over the coming months!

 These are quick, easy, and they require a very minimal amount of supplies – just paper and scissors, that’s it!
 If you want, you can get them some coloured paper for livelier snowflakes, or some silver glitter glue to make them glisten.
 The paper needs to be a square, and all you need to do is have your child fold it several times over until it forms a small triangle.
 Once they do that, they can make tiny cutouts in several places, then unfold the paper and get a very pretty result.
 It’s likely that the initial tries will result in something that resembles a mess full of strange holes rather than a proper snowflake, but as they cut more and more they’ll learn how to give it better form.
 Of course, you can also give them some templates like the ones here.
 That way they’ll know exactly where to cut and they’ll get beautiful ornaments that you can later stick to their bedroom window or hang up on the wall.